mk-5/fjira/CONTRIBUTING.md

 It contains application engine, so everything that's needed in order to do "the thing" - whatever the thing is 😅.
 You can notice that it doesn't contain any unit tests.
 There is a reason behind that.
 Just imagine that `app` module is a vehicle.
-There is difference if you achieve your goal with ferrari, or old fiat.
+There is no difference if you achieve your goal with ferrari, or old fiat.
 This is why it's not tested directly here, but by another modules that contains business logic.

 #### fjira